THE MEMBERS OF

 Our opinion is not modified in respect of this matter.

-Note No. 2.08 to the Financial Statements regarding the attachment of the properties ofthe Company to the extent of Rs.
-30758.39 lakhs by the Directorateof Enforcement which has been contested by the Company.
+ii) Note no. 2.08 to the Financial Statements regarding the attachmentof the properties of the Company to the extent of Rs.
+30758.39 lakhs by the Directorateof Enforcement which has been contested by the Company and presently stayed.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the Financial Statements of the current period.These matters were addressed in the context of our audit of the Financial Statements as awhole and in forming our opinion thereon and we do not provide a separate opinion onthese matters.